 - Created a GitHub pull-request with my refactor draft

 - Refined the implementation based on the pull-request feedback

 - Wrote tests for the new functions I created

 - Added a feature suggested by Bozhidar:

-repl-fnoption to swap out the interactive REPL with another interactive REPL function
+repl-fnoption to swap out the interactive REPL function

 - Added tests to confirm the

-- It got approved, then merged into the master for the next release
+- Pull request was approved, then merged into the master branch

 - Be diplomatic

 Raise issues around a problem instead of criticizing others' code.